Monday, April 20, 2026

 The Gotcha That Burned Me: Non-Deterministic Conditional Edges

 The bug: our check_escalation function was parsing the LLM output with a naive string check.
-The LLM had started responding with phrases like "I'll escalate your concern to our team for priority handling" — normal customer service language — which contained the word "escalate" but wasn't the ESCALATE: <reason> format we actually expected.
+The LLM had started using normal customer-service language about priority handling.
+That language contained the word escalate, but it was not the exact ESCALATE: <reason> control format we expected.

 # Buggy version